 - We share our joys and talents to help students discover new passions while inspiring them to share theirs.

 - All means all.
 We understand and value the unique perspectives, strengths and experiences all students bring to our ʻohana.
-Hence we differentiate curriculum, instruction and assessment to provide greater relevance, enriched learning experiences and support.
+Hence we remove barriers to learning and provide relevant, enriched learning experiences that enable all students to reach high levels of learning.

 - We foster and model a growth mindset.
 We encourage and support students in learning from their mistakes, making improvements, and continuously learning.